lparolari/setlog-picat/README.md

 [here goes a gif explaining what this repository is about]

-**!!
-This repository contains the code for my bachelor degree thesis project.**
+**:warning: This repository contains the code for my bachelor degree thesis project :relaxed:**

 *setlog-picat* is a pure implementation of [{log}](http://people.dmi.unipr.it/gianfranco.rossi/setlog.Home.html) (read setlog) in [picat](http://picat-lang.org/).
 This work is related to the {log} project.